 Oggetto:

 Modalità di insegnamento

 This is an upper-division class with an emphasis on class discussion based on reading primary and secondary sources.
-Teachers will provide introductory lectures when necessary, but for the most part students will be participating in class discussion by posing questions and encouraging debate.
+Teacher will provide introductory lectures when necessary, but for the most part students will be participating in class discussion by posing questions and encouraging debate.

+Oggetto: